jugechengzi/Bert-MCD/readme.md

 This repo contains the code for [MCD](https://github.com/jugechengzi/Rationalization-MCD) with pretrained bert/electra.

 Here is a demo about how to run it.
+You can refer to [MCD](https://github.com/jugechengzi/Rationalization-MCD) for the environments.

 **First, train a classifier.**  Since I find that the training of BERT is unstable, I no more share the parameters of the two approximaters as shown in Figure 3.
 You need to train a classifier and save it, which is used to approximate the distribution $P(Y|X)$.You can get the classifier with: